magento/composer-root-update-plugin/README.md

 ### With `magento/composer-root-update-plugin`:

-In the project directory for a Magento Community Edition 2.2.8 installation, a user runs `composer require magento/composer-root-update-plugin ~1.0 --no-update` and `composer update` before the Magento Community Edition 2.3.1 upgrade commands.
+In the project directory for a Magento Open Source 2.2.8 installation, a user runs `composer require magento/composer-root-update-plugin ~1.0 --no-update` and `composer update` before the Magento Open Source 2.3.1 upgrade commands.

 ```
 $ composer require magento/composer-root-update-plugin ~1.0 --no-update